 Double Wall Rims – Alloy wheel rims constructed using two “walls” instead of just one.
 This strengthens the wheel to avoid buckling

-Double Wall Disc Only Rims – these rims are shaped to offer more printing area, or a wider profile, but will not work with rim brakes such as V-brakes or Cantilever brakes.
+Disc Only Rims – These rims are shaped to offer more printing area, or a wider profile, but will not work with rim brakes such as V-brakes or Cantilever brakes.